 Traditional Greek coffee isn't just a beverage, it's a whole experience; one you can recreate at home if you buy a traditional copper pot for Greek coffee, or briki as we call it in Greek.
 In Greece, it is believed that making your food and drinks in copper pots, makes them taste better.
 You can test this theory yourself by buying copper pots all around Monastiraki and Psirri neighborhoods, either in vintage stores or in the few copper workshops still surviving.
 Just make sure there is no 'made in China' label at the bottom of your pot and you're good to go!

 Of course, there are many more Greek souvenirs than the ones we just mentioned, such as handmade sandals and bottles of ouzo or Greek wine.
-If you want to discover those and much more, you can explore Adrianou Street, where most Greek souvenir shops are located, through our Morning Stroll in Athens.
-This 4-hour walking tour of Athens includes the highlights of the city, such as Syntagma Square, Plaka, Anafiotika, Monastiraki and Psyrri, giving you the opportunity to get to know the city like the back of your hand!
+If you want to discover those and much more, you can explore Adrianou Street, where most Greek souvenir shops are located, through our Best of Athens in a day tour.
+This 7-hour tour of Athens includes the highlights of the city, such as Syntagma Square, Plaka, Anafiotika, Monastiraki and Psyrri, giving you the opportunity to get to know the city like the back of your hand!